LuZWCHA/DeepFakeDefenders/README.md

 # Test
-Many test ways are provide here, test by mulit-process datasetloader or a predictor one by one(much slower, 6x time on my hardware...)
+Some test codes are provided here, [test by mulit-process datasetloader] or [a predictor one by one(much slower, 6x time on my hardware...)]
 ## Test by datasetloader

 ### Prepare the dataset dir